intershop/intershop-pwa/docs/guides/nginx-startup.md

 ### Shared Redis Cache

-Each NGINX has its own cache so in a deployment with multiple NGINX (for redundancy), the cache hit rate is significantly lower than it could be.
+Each NGINX has its own cache, so in a deployment with multiple NGINX (for redundancy) the cache hit rate is significantly lower than it could be.
 With the shared Redis cache the different NGINX instances push the cache to a shared Redis service and retrieve it from there.
 This way each NGINX profits from already rendered SSR results and the overall performance of such a deployment increases.